 At first glance, you might think it’s a pumpkin or a sweet potato pie.
-Yet bean pies, a unique specialty in some African-American Muslim communities, are made with creamy navy beans, spices, and a whole-wheat crust.
+Yet bean pies, a unique specialty in some Black American Muslim communities, are made with creamy navy beans, spices, and a whole-wheat crust.

 Need to Know